mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `version`

-Print the version of the wallet software and possibly the git commit hash, if found
+Return the version of the wallet software.

 Parameters: